Stish/random/MultiClipboard/README.md

 All source files can by found in the src folder.

 The 64bit compiled programm can be found in the exe folder.

+## History - Latest version is v0.3

+### v0.3
+- Dynamic list added
+- List uses XML format
+- Item preview is now up to 10 lines heigh
+- Cosmetic improvments

+### v0.2
+- Load/save clip list
+- Move to tray functionality
+- Task- and statusbar added

+### v0.1
+- Proof of concept
+- Clipboard parsing into a list
+- List items can be copyied to the clipboard